NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 <code>grep -v "^#" PAP1_1401_01_T01.vcf | wc -l<br>
 grep -v "^#" PAP1_1401_01_T01_passed.vcf | wc -l </code>{% include code-snippet-copy.html %}

-<code>grep -v<code> will extract all lines that do NOT contain a specific pattern.
+<code>grep -v</code> will extract all lines that do NOT contain a specific pattern.
 The pattern we specify is "^#", which is lines starting with the "#" symbol.
 This will exclude all the header lines in the VCF file.
 Then we redirect the output to the command <code>wc -l</code> which calculates the number of lines.

 ---